KStateMachine/kstatemachine/docs/pages/transitions/transitions.md

 external data).
 Conditional transitions give you maximum flexibility on choosing target state and conditions when transition is triggered.

-There are fallowing options to choose transition direction:
+There are following options to choose transition direction:

 * `stay()` - transition is triggered but state is not changed;
 * `targetState(nextState)` - transition is triggered and state machine goes to the specified state;